 Many people believe that a vegetarian diet can "cure" gallstones.
 This is not true.
 Vegetarians are just as much likely to develop gallbladder stones as nonvegetarians.
 Adding more fresh fruits and vegetables to your diet is always a good idea, but it cannot "cure" gallstones.

 Myth 4.
-Removing the gallbladder is an ultimate solution
+Removing the gallbladder is the ultimate solution

 While it is true that in some instances, gallbladder removal is a recommended part of your treatment plan, surgery is not always necessary.
 If the gall stones are small and cause no symptoms, your doctor at BLK-MAX Hospital may recommend medication and monitoring.